-Talk to one of our skilled Raleigh assault lawyers about your case as soon as possible.
-Sandman, Finn & Fitzhugh has more than 50 years of legal experience to offer your case.
-Let us see what we can do to defend your rights and freedom.
+If you face criminal charges, speak to one of our skilled Raleigh assault lawyers about your case as soon as possible.
+At Sandman, Finn & Fitzhugh, Attorneys at Law, we have more than 50 years of legal experience to offer.
+You can count on us to defend your rights and freedoms.
+Contact us at